xhyrom/discord-datamining/data/articles/normal/articles/360046057772/content.md

 <h1 id="h_01F2HKSHYWP6BJRDQZMFJD1XDJ">What is a Bug?</h1>
 <p><span style="font-weight: 400;">Bugs are unintended behavior of the Discord app that diminish a user's experience.
 Think of the app crashing unexpectedly, or the "Add Friends to DM" button not letting you add your friends into a Group DM when you haven't reached the limit!</span></p>
 <h2 id="h_01F2HKSR9GCV1FFCFAMSBYEP8B">How do I Report a Bug?</h2>
 <p><span style="font-weight: 400;">When issues pop up that negatively impact Discord users, we want to be able to understand and fix it as soon as possible.
-Any user can help us by reporting the bugs! </span><span style="font-weight: 400;">Bug reports should be submitted with a ticket to the </span><a href="https://dis.gd/bugreport" target="_blank" rel="noopener noreferrer">Bug form</a><span style="font-weight: 400;">.
+Any user can help us by reporting the bugs! </span><span style="font-weight: 400;">Bug reports should be submitted with a ticket to the </span><a href="https://dis.gd/bugreport" target="_blank" rel="noopener">Bug Reporting form</a><span style="font-weight: 400;">.
 Be sure to fill out each category, as each is important.
 The most helpful bug reports include:</span></p>
 <ul>
     <li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">A concise description of the bug, generally one sentence  </span></li>
     <li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">Simple step by step direction on how to make the bug occur</span></li>